elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/5-Things-You-Need-To-Know-Before-And-After-You-Build-A-Website.md

 - Web Development
 - Web Design
 - Growth Tips
-description: Website design is a journey of discovery.
+Description: Website design is a journey of discovery.
 Your website is an extension of your brand, so it's important to invest the time to think about what you want it to be.
 Learn the 5 key considerations before designing your website.
 draft: false